 “Your correspondent has given an interesting, and, undoubtedly correct explanation of the expression: ‘As happy as a clam at high water.’
 His pursuits must be anything but Clam-berous, if we may judge from his knowledge of the nature and habit of this interesting little fish.”

-Note: The meanings for common idioms can be found with ease, but finding the origins of phrases proves far more challenging.
-Looking back through history, it’s tough to find the place or person in which a phrase has its roots.
-We are limited to what can be found in writings, such as books, poems, newspapers, and plays.
-Often times, phrases will be quoted from century old newspapers or books.
+Note: The meaning of common idioms can be found with ease, but sometimes, finding their origin is impossible.
+Indeed, looking back through history, it’s tough to find the place or person in which a phrase has its roots.
+We are limited to what can be found in writings, such as books, newspapers, and so on.

 Anyways, I usually try to find the earliest known appearance of the idiom and include that on the page.
 Remember, though, that these quotes don’t necessarily mean the phrase originated from that year.
 It simply means it’s at least that old.